jovmlads/prp-starter/README.md

 1. **Epic Summary Table** - All Epics with IDs, owners, timelines, dependencies
 2. **Detailed Feature Breakdown** - Each Epic contains ALL necessary features (could be 3, could be 15+ features - like automated Jira backlog generation)
+3. **Jira Import Ready** - CSV file with all Epics, Features, and Tasks formatted for Jira import
-3. **Implementation Roadmap** - Phase-by-phase commands for parallel development
+4. **Implementation Roadmap** - Phase-by-phase commands for parallel development
 4. **Team Assignment Strategy** - Clear Epic ownership for parallel execution

 **Epic → Feature → Task Workflow:**